Matthew Dolan (footballer): Hartlepool United

 On 5 January 2023, Dolan moved on loan to Hartlepool United until the end of the 2022–23 season.
 At the end of the season, he signed for Pools on a permanent basis.
 On 15 February 2024, Dolan left Hartlepool United via mutual consent following the termination of his contract.

 Spennymoor Town

 On 15 February 2024, Dolan signed for National League North club Spennymoor Town.
 As part of his contract, Dolan would also take on a coaching role at the club's academy.

 He scored his first goal for Spennymoor on the opening day of the 2024–25 season via a free kick from 30 yards in a 3–0 win against Chester.
 In April 2025, Dolan's looping cross provided the assist for Aidan Rutledge to equalise in the last minute against Rochdale in the FA Trophy semi-final; Dolan scored his penalty in the resulting shoot-out which saw Spennymoor advance to the final at Wembley – however, Spennymoor lost the final 3–0 to Aldershot Town.
 On 4 June 2025, he signed a new contract with The Moors.

+Coaching career

+Upon signing as player for Spennymoor Town in February 2024, Dolan also began coaching in the club's academy.

+On February 23, 2026, Dolan was named as joint-interim manager of Spennymoor alongside Tommy Miller until the end of the season.
+It was a role that Dolan combined alongside his playing role at the club.
+The duo won in their first game in charge in a 1–0 win against Chorley.
+In April 2026, it was announced that Dolan would remain as in a dual player-coach role with Spennymoor and had also been appointed the club's academy manager.